-This statement reports the difference between the ending balance on the bank statement and the ending balance in the books.
+The Bank Reconciliation reports the difference between the ending balance on the bank statement and the ending balance in the books.
 A Bank Reconciliation includes a list of outstanding checks, outstanding deposits and any bank errors as well as a summary of transactions.

 4. Reprint the prior month's Bank Rec.
 Try reprinting a copy of the last month's bank rec that was in balance.
 If it is now out of balance, it means something happened to an old entry that is affecting the balance forward in the current month.
-This could be an incorrect posting or reversal into a prior period, or it could mean you have a corrupt record in your database and it requires maintenance.
+This could be an incorrect posting or reversal into a prior period, or it could mean there is a corrupt record in your database and it requires maintenance.
 If a prior month's bank rec no longer balances, report the information to Brief Legal Software to review your data.